Conrad-Dugger/PokeScape-Setup/README.md

 **HOW TO PLAY:**

-	1) Download RetroArch-Win64-setup.exe from my Releases section or from their website (~https://www.retroarch.com/?page=platforms)
+	1) Download RetroArch from my Releases or from the website https://www.retroarch.com/?page=platforms
-	2) Once Retroarch is installed, go to Main Menu > Load Core > Scroll down and select "Nintendo - Game Boy Advance (mGBA)"
+	2) Launch Retroarch > Main Menu > Load Core > select "Nintendo - Game Boy Advance (mGBA)"
-	3) Download PokeScape.gba from my "ROM PokeScape" folder, then save it to a safe folder on your computer
+	3) Download PokeScape.gba from my "ROM PokeScape" folder > save folder of your choice
-	4) In RetroArch, go to Main Menu > Load Content > and then navigate to the folder where you placed PokeScape.gba
+	4) in Retroarch, Main Menu > Load Content > navigate to folder where you placed PokeScape.gba

 Once the game is launched, press F1 for options like saving this ROM as a favorite so you can access it quicker from the RetroArch Favorites tab